-The Air Quality Health Index (AQHI) is a health protection tool that is designed to help the public make decisions to protect their health by limiting short-term exposure to air pollution, and adjusting their activity levels during increased levels of air pollution.
+The Air Quality Health Index (AQHI) is a health protection tool that is designed to help the public make decisions to protect their health by limiting short-term exposure to air pollution and adjusting their activity levels during increased levels of air pollution.
 The AQHI uses concentration data for three air pollutants to calculate a single numerical value to evaluate the health risk associated with air pollution.
 The three air pollutants are fine particulate matter, nitrogen dioxide, and ozone.
 All three pollutants are required to calculate the AQHI.
 If one or more of the pollutants is missing data, the AQHI index cannot be reported.

-The following scale illustrates the risk categories and health messages for the AQHI system (AEP, 2011).
+The following scale illustrates the risk categories and health messages for the AQHI system (AEP,

+2011).
 The health risk is classified in four categories: Low (1 to 3), Moderate (4 to 6), High (7 to 10), and Very High (greater than 10).

 Figure 10 compares the AQHI ratings for 21 communities in Alberta.
-For the City of Medicine Hat, air quality was rated Low Risk 98.9% of the time, Moderate Risk 1.1% of the time, and High Risk 0.0% of the time.
-The Moderate and High Risk air quality events were primarily attributed to wildfire smoke in the region.
+For the City of Medicine Hat, air quality was rated Low Risk 91.1% of the time, Moderate Risk 8.5% of the time, and High Risk 0.5% of the time.
+For the months of June to December, the Town of Taber, air quality was rated Low Risk 85.7% of the time, Moderate Risk 12.7% of the time, and High Risk 1.6% of the time while the City of Brooks, air quality was rated Low Risk 90.5% of the time, Moderate Risk 8.9% of the time, and High Risk 0.6% of the time.

+The Moderate and High-Risk air quality events were primarily attributed to wildfire smoke in the region.

-1 2 Low Risk 1-3 3 4 5 6 7 Moderate Risk 4-6 8 9 10 + High Risk Very High 7-10 Risk 10+ Health Risk Air Quality Health Messages Health Index At Risk Population General Population Low Risk 1-3 Enjoy your usual outdoor activities.
+Health Risk Air Quality Health Messages Health Messages 1100 Health Index At Risk Population General Population Low Risk 1-3 Enjoy your usual outdoor activities.
 Ideal air quality for outdoor activities.
 Moderate Risk 4 - 6 Consider reducing or rescheduling strenuous activities outdoors if you are experiencing symptoms.
 No need to modify your usual outdoor activities unless you experience symptoms such as coughing and throat irritation.
 High Risk 7 - 10 Reduce or reschedule strenuous activities outdoors.
 Children and the elderly should also take it easy.
 Consider reducing or rescheduling strenuous activities outdoors if you experience symptoms such as coughing and throat irritation.
 Very High Risk Above 10 Avoid strenuous activities outdoors.
 Children and the elderly should also avoid outdoor physical exertion.
-Reduce or reschedule strenuo activities outdoors, especially if you experience symptoms such coughing and throat irritation.
+Reduce or reschedule strenuous activities outdoors, especially if you experience symptoms such as coughing and throat irritation.